 An aqueous extract of cinnamon was used in one animal study to battle hyperlipidemia successfully.
 Lipid metabolism improved while insulin resistance came down in test subjects.6

-Lower Risk Of Heart Problems In Diabetics
+Lowers Risk Of Heart Problems In Diabetics

 One study found that as much as 6 gm of the spice taken daily can bring on these effects, reducing risk due to these parameters.7

-Fight Inflammation, Obesity, And Metabolic Disorders
+Fights Inflammation, Obesity, And Metabolic Disorders

 If you have a weight issue linked to a metabolic disorder or problems like insulin sensitivity, polycystic ovarian syndrome, or diabetes, cinnamon can help by tackling inflammation linked to obesity.
-By easing the pressure of excess weight, you take some pressure off your cardiovascular system.8
+By easing the burden of excess weight, you take some pressure off your cardiovascular system.8

 Cinnamon can even help prevent metabolic syndrome or insulin resistance in the first place.9According to one report, 1 to 6 gm of the spice taken daily can lower your mean fasting serum glucose levels significantly in around 40 days.10